Kangaroo Mother Care (KMC)

 Kangaroo mother care has three essential components:

-2. Exclusive Breastfeeding Or Kangaroo Nutrition: Kangaroo nutrition involves exclusive breastfeeding for the baby.
+2. Exclusive Breastfeeding or Kangaroo Nutrition: Kangaroo nutrition involves exclusive breastfeeding for the baby.
 The direct skin-to-skin contact helps in the production of breast milk, and it also helps the baby to suckle better, because of easy accessibility to the mother’s breasts.
 However, in some cases, the baby may be fed expressed breast milk.
-The direct skin contact helps to strengthen the bond between the mother and her baby.
+The direct skin contact also helps strengthen the bond between the mother and her baby.

-3. Support To The Mother And The Baby Or Kangaroo Support: Kangaroo support involves providing medical, physical or emotional support to the mother and the baby without separating them.
+3. Support to the Mother and the Baby Or Kangaroo Support: Kangaroo support involves providing medical, physical, or emotional support to the mother and the baby without separating them.

 When Is KMC Care Needed?

-- Low birth weight and full-term babies
+- For low birth weight and full-term babies

 What Are the Benefits of Kangaroo Care?